muye0928/data_analysis/README.md

-# some small tasks for operations analysis based on registration data and bookings data
+# some tasks for operations analysis based on registration data and bookings data

 ## 1. channel analysis
 this task is to count how many customers came from each channel monthly and how many bookings came from each channel monthly.